CS-UCR/cs105-prj-phase3-bdaycupcake/README.md

 # Phase 2
-**Sungho Ahn**: responsible for whole Phase 2
+**Sungho Ahn**: responsible for whole Phase 2.
-Contribution: Data cleaned irrelevant fields from each dataset and performed EDA using various methods of visualization
+Contribution: Data cleaned irrelevant fields from each dataset and performed EDA using various methods of visualization.

-**Shruthi Ram**: N/A
+**Shruthi Ram**: N/A.
-Contribution: N/A
+Contribution: N/A.

 # Phase 3